 We begin our tour of Canada with a relaxing flight to Montreal.

 Day 2 : Montreal

 Kick off our Canadian getaway with a Montreal city tour led by a professional local guide.
 A major highlight will be visiting the Notre-Dame Basilica of Montreal, where its vibrantly-colored interior is widely recognized as an architectural masterpiece.
 Enjoy lunch and free time in historic Old Montreal.
 We then travel by motorcoach to Quebec City for a two-night stay.
-We stop at Érablière le Chemin du Roy, an authentic maple syrup sugar shack from the 1920s.
-Learn about maple syrup production and enjoy an all-you-can-eat Holiday Vacations Welcome Dinner with a sweet maple treat for dessert.
+We stop at Erabliere le Chemin du Roy, an authentic maple syrup sugar shack from the 1920s.
+Learn about maple syrup production and savor an all-you-can-eat Welcome Dinner with a sweet maple treat for dessert.